rowanG077/sphinx-multibuild/README.rst

 .. warning::
     Since symlinks on Windows require admin privilege this script has to run in admin mode.
-It works without admin privilege on Windows 10 creators update when you have `enabled developer mode <https://blogs.windows.com/buildingapps/2016/12/02/symlinks-windows-10/>`_.
+It works without admin privilege on Windows 10 creators update if you have `enabled developer mode <https://blogs.windows.com/buildingapps/2016/12/02/symlinks-windows-10/>`_.

 How to install
 --------------

 You can use pip install to install the package: ``pip install sphinx-multibuild``

+Sphinx-autobuild respects the ``SHPINXBUILD`` environment variable and will use the contents of that to build.
+If it is not set it defaults to the python executable with ``-msphinx`` as the argument.

 How to use from command line
 ----------------------------

-Output of the --help command:
+Output of the ``--help`` command:

 ::